brulejr/ramdisk-devtools/README.md

 and [Spring Tool Suite](http://www.springsource.org/sts) can bootstrap and run considerably faster when loaded from a RAM disk.

 A JSON configuration file dictates which tools are loaded and how they are mapped into the environment.
+Currently, only *tgz* format is supported, although that will change to include *zip* as well.
+Eventually, lifecycle scripts will be integrated to allow any arbitrary distribution format to be used so long as an appropriate handler is provided on a package-basis.

 ### Setup